backhaul-easy/backhaul-easy/README.md

 - Always use strong tokens for tunnel authentication
 - Keep your system and the script up to date
 - Monitor logs regularly for any suspicious activity

+## 🙏 Acknowledgments

+This project is built on top of the amazing [Backhaul](https://github.com/Musixal/Backhaul) project by [Musixal](https://github.com/Musixal).
+We are deeply grateful for their work in creating this high-performance reverse tunneling solution.
+This CLI tool aims to make Backhaul more accessible and easier to use while maintaining all its powerful features.

+Backhaul is inspired by [Rathole](https://github.com/rapiz1/rathole) and takes it a step further with enhanced features and performance optimizations.

 ---